mooyg/graphql-passportjs/README.md

 # graphql-passportjs

-Implementation of passportjs with typegraphql
+Implementation of passportjs with typegraphql, apollo-server-express and prisma